Decimomannu Air Base: History

 On 17 February 1943, the airport was bombed by the Anglo-American allies.

 In 1943 following the Armistice of Cassibile, the airport came under the control of the United States Army who used it as a base for Curtiss P-40 Warhawk fighter aircraft of the United States Army Air Forces (USAAF).

 Decimomannu airfield was used by the USAAF Twelfth Air Force 320th Bombardment Group, which flew B-26 Marauder medium bombers from the field between 1 November 1943 and 21 September 1944.

 The American author Joseph Heller, while writing his novel Catch-22, was inspired by some events that happened in the Decimomannu airbase in 1944.

-In April 1957 a "Air Weapons Training Installation" (AWTI) unit was established by the Royal Canadian Air Force (RCAF).
+In April 1957 an "Air Weapons Training Installation" (AWTI) unit was established by the Royal Canadian Air Force (RCAF).

 In December 1959 an agreement was signed between Italy, Canada and West Germany, which regulated the use of the air base and firing ranges associated with it.

 Over the years the base saw a growing increase in flights.
 Decimomannu during 1970 and 2000 was consecrated as the airport with the highest number of takeoffs and landings in Europe, with an average of about 60000 movements per year, equal to about 450 daily movements.

 Currently, the main user of the airport is the Italian Air Force.
 The German Air Force (Luftwaffe) left the airport in December 2016 because of the restrictions about flying and rising costs.